Jason L. McCoy

 Jason L. McCoy is the former mayor of Vernon, Connecticut, and a trial lawyer.
-In 2009, McCoy was elected to his first term in 2007.
-McCoy was re-elected as mayor.
+In 2007, McCoy was elected to his first term.
+McCoy was next re-elected as mayor.
 He had served on the Vernon Town Council and was the deputy mayor of Vernon from 2005 to 2007.
 In 2009, McCoy was one of six mayors in Connecticut chosen by the Governor M. Jodi Rell to work closely with state officials and lawmakers to identify savings and recommend mandate relief to help close Connecticut's state budget shortfall.
 McCoy served as mayor of a municipality that holds town meetings to pass the mayor's yearly proposed municipal budget, which can then be sent to referendum for approval by privately cast ballot.
 During McCoy's two terms (four years) as mayor of Vernon he proposed and passed four municipal budgets.
-The Town of Vernon municipal budgets during McCoy's terms as mayor resulted in the municipal tax rate or mil rate needed to fund the municipal budget being reduced in the 2008–2009, 2009-2010 budgets, the 2010-2011 tax rate or mil rate remained the same.
-In the 2011-2012 budget the tax rate was cut which resulted in a taxes cut to the taxpayers in the Town of Vernon, Connecticut.
-The 2011–2012 budget proposal was passed and adopted at the annual town meeting as opposed to being sent to referendum.
+The Town of Vernon municipal budgets during McCoy's terms as mayor resulted in the municipal tax rate or mil rate needed to fund the municipal budget being reduced in the 2008–09, 2009–10 budgets, the 2010–11 tax rate or mil rate remained the same.
+In the 2011–12 budget the tax rate was cut which resulted in a taxes cut to the taxpayers in the Town of Vernon, Connecticut.
+The 2011–12 budget proposal was passed and adopted at the annual town meeting as opposed to being sent to referendum.
+Showing off.

 Mayor McCoy declined being placed in nomination at the Republican convention for the 2010 Connecticut attorney general election.